ibexa/documentation-developer/docs/guide/content_rendering/image_variations.md

 - `reference` - (optional) name of a reference variation to base the variation on.
 If set to `null` or `~`, the variation takes the original image for reference.
-- `filters` - array of filters and their parameters.
+- `filters` - array of variation filters and their parameters.

 ## Available variation filters